IDU-CVLab/COV19D/README.md

 The project includes working on a chest CT-scan series of images aiming to develop an automated classification algorithm solution for Covid-19/non-Covid-19 diagnosis.
 The dataset is called COV19-CT-DB obtained at AI-enabled Medical Image Analysis Workshop and Covid-19 Diagnosis Competition (MIA-COV19D), https://mlearn.lincoln.ac.uk/mia-cov19d/. <br/>

 ## THE CODES
-To replicate the codes the following must be noted:
+To replicate the codes, the following must be noted:
 1. To run the code properly you would need training set of images and validation set of images.
 2. The images must be put in the appropriate directories.
 With that, the directory of training and validation images included in the code should be changed to match the directory where your image datasets are located.
 This method is following the documentation for ‘imagedatagenerator’ and ‘flow_from_directory’ at https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator <br />